 40 g of extra virgin olive oil

-In the meantime butter a 9″ x 13″ pyrex baking sheet for a thicker bread great for sandwiches or a 11″ x 14″ or larger for a thinner bread, do not add any flour.
+- In the meantime butter a 9″ x 13″ pyrex baking dish for a thicker bread great for sandwiches or a 11″ x 14″ or larger for a thinner bread, do not add any flour.
 Set aside.

-After the hour has passed place an oven rack on the lower level and preheat to 180oC (356oF).
-Oil your fingers and poke the dough gently to create the characteristic indentations or holes in the dough, typical of this type of bread like shown in the picture below.
-Time to dress the bread.
-Sprinkle the olive oil reserved for the top making sure to cover all the surface, sprinkle the rosemary and the fiocchi di sale.
+- After the hour has passed place an oven rack in the middle of the oven and preheat to 180oC (356oF).
+Oil your fingers and poke the dough gently to create the characteristic dimples in the dough, typical of this type of bread like shown in the picture below.